 No doubt, the tent-pole blockbusters — Ridley Scott's Prometheus, The Amazing Spider-Man, The Bourne Legacy, and the rest — will offer plenty of entertainment value, but there are a couple of hardy, resourceful little girls you might want to attend to, too.

 Substance abuse.
 Violence.
 Even thoughts of suicide.
 These are some of the problems that many veterans returning home from the wars in Iraq and Afghanistan are struggling with.

 Today it's called post-traumatic stress disorder, or PTSD, but it has affected veterans going back much farther.
 While doctors and researchers put enormous efforts into developing new treatments, one group of veterans in Salt Lake City is finding relief in a very old tradition: a Native American sweat lodge.

 The runoff vote for Egypt's next president will pit the Muslim Brotherhood's candidate against the last prime minister to serve under Hosni Mubarak, according to full official results released Monday by the election commission.

 Commission chief Farouq Sultan told a news conference that the Brotherhood's Mohammed Morsi and Ahmed Shafiq, a former air force commander and a longtime friend of the ousted leader, were the top two finishers in the first round of voting held on May 23-24.

 In Egypt, Ahmed Shafiq and the Muslim Brotherhood candidate, Mohammed Morsi, will face each other in a runoff election next month.
 David Greene talks with NPR's Soraya Sarhaddi Nelson about what these results might mean for Egypt's future.

-This is WEEKEND EDITION from NPR News.
+This is MORNING EDITION, from NPR News.
 Good morning.
 I'm David Greene.